rarimo/zkverifier-kit/README.md

 ## Introduction

-This repository is an SDK for connecting external services with Rarimo passport verification system that may be used in back-end services.
+This repository is an SDK for connecting external services with Rarimo passport verification and voting systems that may be used in back-end services.
 Its main purpose is providing a convenient methods that can be used in any system without deep introduction in the Rarimo system structure.